A required applied practice experience is integral to the MPH curriculum.

 Once selected to serve as preceptor, the preceptor’s responsibility includes the following:

-- Provide technical and administrative oversight to the student throughout the practicum period
+- Provide technical and administrative oversight to the student throughout the APE period

 - Provide periodic feedback and guidance to the student in writing and through meetings

 - Review the student’s progress through formal mid-term and final evaluations

 - Collaborate with the instructor and practice coordinator to address overall project issues